Xin Xianying: Relatives and descendants

 Xin Xianying and Yang Dan had at least two sons and a daughter.
 Their first son, Yang Jin (羊瑾), served as the Right Supervisor of the Masters of Writing (尚書右僕射) in the Cao Wei government.
 Yang Jin's son, Yang Xuanzhi (羊玄之), served as Right Supervisor of the Masters of Writing (尚書右僕射) and a Palace Attendant (侍中) in the government of the Jin dynasty.
-Yang Xuanzhi was the father of Yang Xianrong, who married Emperor Hui of the Jin dynasty.
+Yang Xuanzhi was the father of Yang Xianrong, whose first husband was Emperor Hui of the Jin dynasty.

 Xin Xianying and Yang Dan's second son, Yang Xiu (羊琇), continued serving in the government of the Jin dynasty after the end of the Cao Wei state, and became a Regular Mounted Attendant (散騎常侍) under Emperor Wu, the first Jin emperor.
+(Note: Yang Xiu was best-known for his attempt to assassinate Yang Yao (younger brother of Yang Jun), in the aftermath of Emperor Wu forcing Sima You to leave the capital Luoyang.
+After the attempt failed, Yang Xiu was so aggrieved that he died shortly after.
+Yang Xiu's biography in Book of Jin only mentioned that he advised Emperor Wu not to send Sima You away.)

 Xin Xianying and Yang Dan's daughter married Xiahou Zhuang (夏侯莊), a son of Xiahou Wei and grandson of Xiahou Yuan.
 Xiahou Zhuang and Xin Xianying's daughter had a son, Xiahou Zhan (夏侯湛), who became a notable scholar and official in the Jin dynasty.
 Xiahou Zhuang also had another son, Xiahou Chun (夏侯淳), who served as a commandery administrator in the Jin dynasty.
 Xiahou Zhuang's daughter, Xiahou Guangji (夏侯光姬), was the mother of Emperor Yuan of the Jin dynasty.

 Other notable relatives of Xin Xianying include Yang Hu and Yang Huiyu, her nephew and niece respectively through her marriage to Yang Dan.